Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Acknowledgments

 \section{Acknowledgments}

 The author wishes to acknowledge useful discussions with Dan Gorbonos, Miguel Paulos, Sameer Murthy and Ricardo Schiappa.
-This work has been supported by CMAT - U.Minho through the FCT Pluriannual Funding Program, and by FCT and FEDER through CERN/FP/116377/2010 and CERN/FP/123609/2011 projects.
+This work has been supported by FEDER funds through \emph{Programa Operacional Fatores de Competitividade -- COMPETE} and by Funda\c c\~ao para a Ci\^encia e a Tecnologia through projects Est-C/MAT/UI0013/2011, CERN/FP/116377/2010 and CERN/FP/123609/2011.